ruby-accel/mkmf-cu/README.md

 ## How does it work?

-By requiring "mkmf-cu", compiler commands and a linker command defined in mkmf will be replaced with mkmf-cu-nvcc, included in this gem.
+By requiring "mkmf-cu", compiler commands defined in mkmf will be replaced with mkmf-cu-nvcc, a command included in this gem.

 When mkmf-cu-nvcc is called with arguments for gcc or clang, it convert them to ones suitable for nvcc and execute nvcc with them.